WSU-CptS322-Fall2021/TermProject-BadTeam/Documents/DesignDocument_template.md

 # 3. Progress Report

 In iteration one, for the Model, we implemented all the required database models for general functionality, for the Controller, we established basic routing, and for the View, we set up basic pages for user interaction.
+**IM TOO TIRED TO WRITE MORE RIGHT NOW** if someone sees this in the morning can they go and add more words to this section, probably about 2-3 more sentences would make it look better.